lpozo/lubepy/README.md

 # Lubepy

-**Lubepy** is a library that provides a set of basic calculations that applies to machinery lubrication.
+**Lubepy** is a library that provides a set of basic calculations related to machinery lubrication.
 It's thought to be used by machinery lubrication technicians and engineers to quickly solve urgent lubrication problems on field.

 ## Installation